YangXZ-lab/mirdeep-p3/README.md

   TFBS/promoter analysis (PlantTFDB), expression, enrichment and network modules, all in one tool.

-- **Reproducible & publication-ready** — Conda packaged, multithreaded,
+- **Reproducible & publication-ready** — Docker/Conda packaged, multithreaded,
   and every figure exported in SVG/PDF/PNG formats.